 Pay As You Earn (PAYE)

 Your maximum monthly payments will be 10% of discretionary income3.
 You must be a new borrower on or after October 1, 2007, and must have received a disbursement of a Direct Loan on or after October 1, 2011.
 (Time frame for repayment: up to 20 years) Learn about the Pay As You Earn Plan (PAYE)

 Consolidate Your Loans

 If you have multiple federal student loans, you can consolidate them into a single Direct Consolidation Loan.
 This may simplify repayment if you are currently making separate loan payments to different loan holders or services, as you’ll only have one monthly payment to make.
-There may be tradeoffs, however, so you’ll want to learn more about the advantages and possible disadvantages of consolidation before you consolidate.
+There may be tradeoffs, however, so you’ll want to consider the advantages and possible disadvantages of consolidation beforehand.
+Learn about consolidating your loans

 You are required to repay your loans along with any interest and fees that are assessed according to the terms of the promissory note and repayment schedule.
 Full repayment is required even if you don’t complete your program of study, don’t complete the program within the regular completion time for that program, don’t obtain employment (or desired employment) upon completion of your degree, are dissatisfied with the education or other services you received from your school, or don’t receive a monthly billing statement from your loan servicer.